Lately, Capital One has made huge headlines in the points game by incorporating 14 transfer partners for its miles.

 The card provides 2x miles for every dollar spent, and every mile can be redeemed for 1 cent toward the expense of a travel purchase.
 So you just find an airline ticket you want to buy, and then use points to negate the cost of the purchase — very straightforward.

-This allows users to complete travel-related purchases directly with their favorite provider (whether it is a hotel, airline, travel company, or online travel agency).
+This allows users to complete travel-related purchases directly with their favorite provider (whether it is a hotel, airline, travel company, cruise line, or online travel agency).
 Afterward, you’ll get a statement credit originating from Capital One for that purchase at the rate of 1 cent for every mile.

 Hot Tip: From experience, we recommend the “Purchase Eraser” for travelers who want a fast way to use their miles.
 This solution enables people to purchase travel with their own providers (and no blackout dates for using awards), and then receive a statement credit.
 Simple!